DPDK/dpdk/doc/guides/nics/pcap_ring.rst

         tx_pcap=/path/to/file.pcap

 *   rx_iface: Defines a reception stream based on a network interface name.
-    The driver reads packets coming from the given interface using the Linux kernel driver for that interface.
+    The driver reads packets from the given interface using the Linux kernel driver for that interface.
+    The driver captures both the incoming and outgoing packets on that interface.
     The value is an interface name.

         rx_iface=eth0

+*   rx_iface_in: Defines a reception stream based on a network interface name.
+    The driver reads packets from the given interface using the Linux kernel driver for that interface.
+    The driver captures only the incoming packets on that interface.
+    The value is an interface name.

+        rx_iface_in=eth0

 *   tx_iface: Defines a transmission stream based on a network interface name.
     The driver sends packets to the given interface using the Linux kernel driver for that interface.